Freshwater Ecosystems 2

-Freshwater ecosystems (20 credits)
+Freshwater ecosystems (20 credits) 2022-23

-Run by School of Natural Sciences
+School Of Natural Sciences

 Introduction to freshwater ecosystems.
 Habitat type: Plants & algae, physical & chemical characteristics, geomorphology/hydrology & structure of freshwater ecosystems.
 Classification of lakes, rivers & wetlands.
 Freshwater communities & relationships Human impacts on freshwaters & approaches to conservation & restoration.
 Fish ecology, life assessment and management & fisheries economics.
 Ecosystem services and their management.

 -threshold -Awareness of the fundamentals underlying the science as outlined in learning outcomes 1-7, based on lecture material and practical sessions, but with limited or absent analytical ability.Equivalent category CNS general marking criteria:D- (42%) to D+ (48%)